selsoaress/selsoaress/README.md

 ### **Research and Development (R&D) Intern — Grupo Vilarejo**
 *Sep 2025 – Present*
 Developing **Adaptive Business Intelligence** solutions for logistics and operations in the hospitality sector.
-Responsible for forecasting pipelines, optimization algorithms, and decision-support systems that integrate applied research with industry needs.
+Responsible for forecasting pipelines, optimization algorithms, GPU-accelerated experiments, and decision-support systems that integrate applied research with industry needs.

 ---